NOAA-OWP/cfe/README.md

 ````
 git clone https://github.com/NOAA-OWP/cfe.git
 cd cfe
-git checkout AET_rootzone
+git checkout ajk/sft_aet_giuh (this won't be needed after the PR merge)
-git clone https://github.com/NOAA-OWP/SoilMoistureProfiles.git smc_coupler (needed only if running cfe with rootzone-based AET)
+git clone https://github.com/NOAA-OWP/SoilMoistureProfiles.git smc_coupler (needed only for rootzone-based AET example)
 mkdir build && cd build
 cmake ../ [-DBASE=ON,-DFORCING=ON,-DFORCINGPET=ON,-DAETROOTZONE=ON] (pick only one option, e.g. `cmake ../ -DFORCING=ON`)
 make
 cd ..
-run_cfe.sh [BASE=ON,-DFORCING=ON,-DFORCINGPET=ON,-DAETROOTZONE=ON] (again pick only one option)
+run_cfe.sh [BASE=ON,-DFORCING=ON,-DFORCINGPET=ON,-DAETROOTZONE=ON] (pick only one option)
 ````

-## Note for customized examples (other than the above four)
+## Note for customized examples (examples different than the above four)
 The configuration files must be passed in this order: (1) the CFE configuration file, (2) the forcing configuration file, (3) the potential evapotranspiration (PET) configuration file, and (4) the soil moisture profile configuration file